 Imagine, those same farmers now generate much larger agriculture produce helping them earn more as well.

-- We’ve generated additional agriculture and biomass production of over 6,50,000 tonnes
+- Crop Yield: Additional agriculture and biomass production of over 0.8 million tonnes have been generated.

 This impact is a result of collective action among various stakeholders and the active participation of local communities.
 This has helped to not only sustain these projects but also to scale them.